Diamond Creek Football Club: Women's team

 Diamond Creek had an affiliate women's team formed in 2002 with one team that expanded to two sides in 2007 (seniors and reserves) competing in the Victorian Women's Football League.

-In 2009 it formed a Youth Girls side (U18s).

-The Diamond Creek Women's Football Club affiliated as its own sporting body, officially separating from the Diamond Creek Football Club in 2009, and now plays out of Plenty Memorial Park.
+The Diamond Creek Women's Football Club affiliated as its own sporting body in 2009, officially separating from the Diamond Creek Football Club, and now plays out of Plenty Memorial Park.